 Field-hunting tip

-Look in meteorites country — that is the host setting where shenzhuangite typically forms.
+Look in meteorites country, the host setting where shenzhuangite typically forms.
 If you start seeing troilite, kamacite, taenite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.